searxng/searxng/docs/admin/installation-nginx.rst

 .. tabs::

-   .. group-tab:: searx via filtron plus morty
+   .. group-tab:: SearXNG via filtron plus morty

       Use this setup, if your instance is public to the internet, compare
       figure: :ref:`architecture <arch public>` and :ref:`installation scripts`.